RadarTarget System object™ models how

 G is the target gain factor, a dimensionless quantity given by

-σ is the mean RCS of the target
+σ is the mean radar cross-section (RCS) of the target.

-Each element of the signal incident on the target is scaled by the gain factor.
+The incident signal on the target is scaled by the square root of the gain factor.

-For polarized waves, the scattering equation is more complicated.
-The single scalar signal, X, is replaced by a vector signal, (EH, EV), with horizontal and vertical components.
-A scattering matrix, S, replaces the scalar cross-section, σ.
-Through the scattering matrix, the incident horizontal and vertical polarized signals are converted into the reflected horizontal and vertical polarized signals
+For polarized waves, the single scalar signal, X, is replaced by a vector signal, (EH, EV), with horizontal and vertical components.
+The scattering matrix, S, replaces the scalar cross-section, σ.
+Through the scattering matrix, the incident horizontal and vertical polarized signals are converted into the reflected horizontal and vertical polarized signals.

 Mott, H., Antennas for Radar and Communications, John Wiley & Sons, 1992.

 Richards, M. A. Fundamentals of Radar Signal Processing.
 New York: McGraw-Hill, 2005.